denemorhun-nava/nava-qa-interview/README.md

   - `"Invalid username/password"`

 ### Dashboard
-- Entering a valid username and **secret!** in password field will enable user to authenticate

 - User should be greeted with the username used to log in
 - Dashboard is for **standard** user view for this exercise